 Future trends in piece picking technology include the integration of AI and machine learning for smarter inventory and order management, the use of robotics for more efficient and accurate picking, and advanced software systems to streamline the entire process.

-How does ShipBob optimise piece picking for its clients?
+How does ShipBob optimize piece picking for its clients?